How Long After Miscarriage Do You Ovulate?

 It is important to note too that a healthy lifestyle will further ensure your fertility.
 This includes eating healthy foods, getting exercise, reducing caffeine intake and stress, and taking vitamins.

-In the end, everyone is different and the decision is made between you and your doctor in consultation, since you and your doctor know you best.
+In the end, everyone is different and the decision is made between you, your partner, and your doctor in consultation.